dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 Crowd is right "sometimes".

 It is easier to start a hard company than an easy company.

+You have to get really good at saying no.

 The way things get done in the world are through a combination of focus and personal connection. ~ Charlie Rose